cheeznation/cheeznation.cfd/README.md

-This is the repo for Cheez Nation website what are you doing here GET OUT!!!!
+Repo for Cheez Nation website

-Or look inside!
+Most of the stuff is done by Kit
+I just added stuff - CHeez